Construction management courses

 Can I study a construction management course online?

-If you'd like to study at postgraduate level but don't have the time to commit to writing a dissertation, many universities now offer construction management courses with online/distance learning options, in addition to a selection of postgraduate diplomas and certificates.
+If you'd like to study at postgraduate level but don't have the time to commit to writing a dissertation, many universities now offer construction management courses with online learning options, in addition to a selection of postgraduate diplomas (PGDip) and certificates (PGCert).

-Online construction management courses include the Online MSc Construction Project Management from Nottingham Trent University (NTU), which can be studied from two-and-a-half to a maximum of five years.
+Online construction management courses include the Online MSc Construction Project Management from Heriot-Watt University, which can be studied in two-and-a-half to four years.

-The University of Salford offers the MSc Construction Management as a two-year distance learning course, as well as PgDip and PgCert options.
+The University of Salford offers the MSc Construction Management as a two-year distance learning course, in addition to PgDip and PgCert options.

 For working professionals looking to gain formal CPD (continuing professional development), RICS runs the Certificate in Construction Project Management.
-The course, which costs £945 (plus VAT) for RICS professionals (and £1,135 plus VAT for non-members), is available online and can be taken over seven months.
+This course, which costs £1,094.50 (plus VAT) for RICS professionals (and £1,478 plus VAT for non-members), is available online and can be completed within six to eight months.

-Whether you decide to study construction management at undergraduate/postgraduate level or as part of your professional development, the skills and knowledge you gain should hold you in good stead as you progress your construction management career.
+Whether you decide to study construction management at undergraduate or postgraduate level or as part of your professional development, the skills and knowledge you gain should hold you in good stead as you progress your construction management career.

 Find out more